davidcoles/vc5/README.md

 * `make` (builds the binary and JSON config file)
 * `./vc5 config.json 10.1.10.100 eth0` (amend to use your server's IP address and ethernet interface)
 * A web console will be on your load balancer server's port 80 by default
-* Add your VIP to the loopback device on your backend servers (eg.: `ip add 192.168.101.1/32 dev lo`)
+* Add your VIP to the loopback device on your backend servers (eg.: `ip addr add 192.168.101.1/32 dev lo`)
-* Configure routing to send traffic for your VIP to the load balancer either via BGP (see config file) or static routing
+* Configure your network/client to send traffic for your VIP to the load balancer, either via BGP (see config file) or static routing

 ## Goals/status